Browser does not support script.

 Students will take modules worth a minimum of 180 credits.
 Taught compulsory and optional modules assessed by coursework and/or examination plus a compulsory dissertation.

-60 credits of optional modules (detailed list below):
+Students choose 60 credits of optional modules which may typically include:

 Leads to further research or careers in teaching, archives, the media, finance, politics and heritage industries.